Skip to main content

 Ohio's 133rd General Assembly enacted House Bill 123, the "Safety and Violence Education Students (SAVE Students) Act," "Safety and Violence Education Students (SAVE Students) Act," regarding school security and youth suicide awareness education and training.
 The state legislation calls for a comprehensive approach to school safety involving the Ohio Department of Education, Public Safety, Mental Health and Addiction Services, and the Attorney General’s Office.

-HB 123 requires each local, city, exempted village, and joint vocational school district to create a threat assessment team for each school building in the district serving grades six through twelve.
+HB 123 requires each local, city, exempted village, and joint vocational school district to create a threat assessment team for each school building serving grades six through twelve.
 Each team shall be multidisciplinary, when possible, and may include school administrators, mental health professionals, school resource officers, and other necessary personnel.
-The goal of these teams is to prevent violence and resolve conflicts that underlie threatening behavior.
-Each district will receive a CSTAG manual and certificate fulfilling the threat assessment requirement in HB123.
+These teams aim to prevent violence and resolve conflicts that underlie threatening behavior.

 Learn More about CSTAG Training Guidelines